How We Scored Decanter Magazine Wine Club

 Verdict

 Score: 9.0 / 10.
 The most credible editorial wine subscription available.
-The selections match the reputation.
-The tasting notes are genuinely worth reading.
-Priced appropriately for the quality level — not a value club, an expertise club.
+Not a value club — an expertise club.
 Best suited to serious enthusiasts rather than casual drinkers.

 Ready to Join Decanter Magazine Wine Club?